Category

 Since 2004, September has been designated National Preparedness Month—a time when businesses, individuals, and communities are encouraged to evaluate and improve their response readiness for emergencies and disasters.

 As the last several years have revealed, year-round challenges require constant vigilance to maintain a safe and thriving business.
-Severe weather events, natural disasters, acts of violence, and public health crises have kept us on our toes and reminded us of the value of advance preparation.
+Severe weather events, natural disasters, acts of violence, geopolitical turmoil, and public health crises have kept us on our toes and reminded us of the value of advance preparation.
 After all, the time when you are least capable of creating and fine-tuning safety plans is in the midst of an actual crisis.

 There are several ways to participate in National Preparedness Month and apply best practices to both your professional and personal life.